Blendify/blender-manual/trunk/blender_docs/manual/animation/motion_paths.rst

 blue towards future frames and green towards the past.
 Each frame is displayed by a small white dot on the paths.

-As with ghosts, the paths are automatically updated when you edit your poses/keyframes, and they are also active during animation playback. :kbd:`Alt-A` is only useful when the *Around Current Frame* option is enabled.
+The paths are automatically updated when you edit your poses/keyframes, and they are also active during animation playback.
+Playing the animation affects the paths only when the *Around Current Frame* option is enabled.

 Options